Basic Entertainment Rigging Training

 Basic Entertainment Rigging Training Course Material

-Our Basic Entertainment Rigging and Inspection course covers the following topics:
+Our two Basic Entertainment Rigging and Inspection courses cover the following topics:

 - Terms and Definitions

 - Safety Standards and Regulations

 - Wire Rope Slings proper inspection and use

 - Chain Slings proper inspection and use

 - Wire Strand Slings proper inspection and use

 - Rope and Rope Slings